voschezang/drum-style-transfer/README.md

 make deps
 ```

+Make sure that 'data_format' your keras config file (`~/.keras/keras.json`) is set to 'channels_last'.
+Otherwise it should be changed manually in every script/notebook

 ## About

 The project uses [mypy](https://github.com/python/mypy) type definitions _(e.g. f(x:int)-> int)_.
 However, due to issues with unsupported (external) modules, type checking is not implemented.
 Types are to be used solely for documentation purposes.